dav/EyesOn/README.md

 Then, from either a web site or within the app, you can browse everyone's photos in a geospatial manner.
 That is, you can zoom in and out and pan left and right, always encircling Sutro Tower.
 It will be a neat effect!

+It's something like [Photosynth](http://photosynth.net/about.aspx) except all photosynth image collections I've seen are from one spot looking 360 degrees around.
+This is about stitching together images from 360 degrees around, all focusing on one spot.
+I still need to look into Photosynth to see if it can be used to do what I want, but I have high hopes (Thanks @anselm for pointing it out to me).

 ## HIGH LEVEL ROADMAP

 - Make an app that takes a photo and uploads to the server